CoreyFoshee/thatsamorepizza/PHOTO_IMPLEMENTATION_SUMMARY.md

 # Photo Implementation Summary for That's Amore Website

 ## Overview
 I have successfully implemented the essential photos for the That's Amore website in strategic locations to enhance visual appeal and user experience.
-The website now has 4 key photo locations that significantly improve the overall look and feel.
-The client has decided not to implement the additional menu and catering photos.
+The website now has 5 key photo locations that significantly improve the overall look and feel.
+The client has decided not to implement the catering setup photo.

 ## Photos Added